BachiLi/learning_halide_docs/docs/what_is_halide.rst

 *Halide* is a compiler focuses on efficiently expressing and compiling array computation, for image processing, computer vision, scientific computation, and machine learning.
 It provides concise syntax, along with powerful code optimization functionality to achieve both ease of programming and high performance.
 It also provides automatic gradient generation features for machine learning and optimization applications.

 Modern tensor frameworks such as Tensorflow, PyTorch, Numpy, or Matlab provides efficient linear algebra building blocks, such as convolution or matrix multiplication, for the users to build their applications.
-When limited to their walled-gardens of pre-made, coarse-grained operations, these frameworks provide high-performance kernel implementations and automatic differentiation.
+These frameworks provide high-performance kernel implementations and automatic differentiation.
 As general programming languages, however, they are a poor fit for many array programs.
 Building new algorithms requires contorting a problem into existing building blocks.
 Even when done successfully, the resulting implementation is often both slow and memory-inefficient, saving and reloading entire arrays of intermediate results between each step, causing costly cache misses.
 As a result, practitioners often have to write low-level C or CUDA code as custom operators.
-Furthermore, it becomes even more tedious when the code needs to map to different platforms, such as non-NVIDIA GPUs, mobile CPUs, DSPs, etc.
+Furthermore, it becomes more tedious when the code needs to map to different platforms, such as non-NVIDIA GPUs, mobile CPUs, DSPs, etc.

 Halide resolves this by decoupling the computation into *algorithm* and *schedule*, where the algorithm represents the high-level intention, and the schedule represents the low-level code optimization.
 This allows the compiler to build explicit loops and transform them to generate general and high efficiency code, while the user can focus on the high-level algorithm.
 Halide provides automatic schedule generation for the users, or the user can choose to write their own schedules.
 The compiler takes the algorithm and schedule, generate code for different backends.